Step 4: Filling Out and Submitting the Cutting Notice

-The Managed Forest Law (MFL) and Forest Crop Law (FCL) programs require that a Cutting Notice and Report, form 2450-032 , be submitted to the DNR forester at least 30 days before a timber harvest occurs.
+The Managed Forest Law (MFL) and Forest Crop Law (FCL) programs require that a Cutting Notice and Report, form 2450-032 , be submitted to the Tax Law Forestry Specialist at least 30 days before a timber harvest occurs.
 This notice and report ensures that the harvesting of trees on MFL and FCL lands complies with the objectives in the landowner's forest management plan, follows sustainable forest management guidelines and adheres with the guidelines set forth by forest certification.
-The Cutting Notice and Report also tracks wood volumes for yield and severance tax reporting.

 Why a cutting notice is required

 The owners of land enrolled in MFL or FCL programs are required to follow a management plan.
 The Cutting Notice and Report form is required to ensure that harvesting on MFL and FCL lands conform to the landowner’s management plan and is consistent with sound forestry.

 A cutting notice is generally required when merchantable trees are cut on MFL or FCL land.
 A landowner may be required to implement a practice on their MFL or FCL land that does not include harvesting trees such as a tree planting.
 A cutting notice would not be required for a tree planting.